brunompena/zsun-resources/README.md

 This is why it is **imperative to make sure your recovery image is in good conditions before starting to customize your main firmware**.

-You only need to do this once, _ideally on the first boot of the main firmware (after the update image finished all of its steps)_.

 ### Check recovery image integrity

 During the flash of the update image parts you have overwritten all of the data of the operating system that was running at that time, and although precautions were taken to avoid data corruption *there's still a small chance of this happening*.